 With the goal of combating credit card fraud, the United Kingdom was one of the first countries to implement Chip and PIN cards back in 2006.
-This original initiative is why this type of card is widely accepted throughout the UK today.
+This original initiative is why this type of card is widely accepted throughout England today.

 You’re not necessarily out of luck if you have a chip card that doesn’t have a PIN.
 Many merchants will still accept cards without them, so you shouldn’t have a problem paying with it.

 Is it safe to use my credit card in the United Kingdom?